Okay, friends – gather ’round. You’ve got questions about birth photography, I know, so let’s talk about them.

 A: The earlier, the better.
 Most clients book me shortly after their first trimester.
 I only take a limited number of birth sessions per month in order to fully commit to my clients, so once my calendar is full, that’s it!
-That said, if you’re a bit of a procrastinator (and if there’s ever a time in your life when that’s completely understandable, it’s when you’re pregnant).
-Know that I have booked births as close as two weeks before a mom’s due date!
+That said, if you’re a bit of a procrastinator (and if there’s ever a time in your life when that’s completely understandable, it’s when you’re pregnant)…know that I have booked births as close as the day of a mom’s due date!
 So, drop me a line and we’ll chat.

 To find out more about booking, email me at BayouRosePhoto@Gmail.com

 Bayou Rose Photography specializes in wedding, birth, and documentary style family photography in Southern Louisiana, and surrounding areas including but not limited to Baton Rouge, New Orleans, Prairieville, Gonzales and Lafayette.